drougge/wellpapp-pyclient/FUSE.md

 Run as any fuse filesystem.
 Needs the wellpapp python client lib and fuse-python (at least version 1.0.0 if you use python 3).
-On python 3 all paths (both your actual files and search paths in this FS) need to be valid utf-8.
+On python 3 file paths need to be valid utf-8.
+If you have at least fuse-python 1.0.2 search paths (in this FS) can also be latin-1.

 Directories are searches.